|Cash Back Rating:||4.6 / 5|

 In the end, Rossman was surprised to see that spending $30,000 annually would only earn him $450 in cash back with the Cash Magnet card.
 But the Blue Cash Preferred’s rewards categories could help him earn $620 in annual rewards.

-So while moderate spenders may struggle to offset the annual fee, if you make the most of this card’s rewards, you should be able to easily cover it.
+If you make the most of this card’s rewards, you should be able to easily cover its ongoing annual fee.

 Eligibility and Benefit level varies by Card.
 Terms, Conditions and Limitations Apply.
 Please visit americanexpress.com/benefitsguide for more details.
 Underwritten by Amex Assurance Company.